-This below is a collection of comments about SAFe from 10 leading experts in Leadership, Management, Tech & Agile and 10 co-authors of the Manifesto of Agile Software Development.
-This collection is periodically updated as new info become available.
+This collection with their comments is periodically updated as new info becomes available.
 Feels free to copy and distribute this post as you please.

 << Go back to Part 1